dominikduda/vim_timebox/README.md

 #### Other commands:

-To strart new timebox with default duration use:
+To start a new timebox with default duration use:
 ```
 :TimeboxNew
 ```

-To strart new timebox with append it to command above (minutes):
+To start a new timebox with custom duration use (10 minutes):
 ```
 :TimeboxNew 10
 ```